c5huracan/c5huracan.github.io/_posts/2025-03-14-From-circular-dependencies-to-symbolic-tensors:-A-practical-optimization-journey.md

 These transformations rely on constant matrices with specific mathematical properties.
 How these constants are implemented might seem like a trivial detail - but as we'll see, it can make a meaningful difference in both code quality and performance.

-## The Problem: A Circular Python Dependency
+## The Complication: A Circular Python Dependency

 When initially hacking on the tinygrad codebase, I encountered this error: